oluwasamm/Google/README.md

 # Google
-Well this project is to shed more light on CSS and a little HTML 😅〰️
+Well this project is to shed more light on HTML and a little CSS